*Equipment use is by appointment

-The MakerSPHERE is a collection of makerspaces in three locations on two different CCSF campuses: The Collaboratory (Ocean Campus), The SMART Makerspace (Ocean Campus) and The Industrial Makerspace (Evans Center).
+The MakerSPHERE is a collection of makerspaces on two different CCSF campuses: The Collaboratory (Ocean Campus), The SMART Hub (Ocean Campus) and The Industrial Makerspace (Evans Center).
 Each space is part of a collaborative networked hub.
-Two Maker courses, MAKR 100: Introduction to History, Culture and Practices of Making and MAKR 400: Maker Capstone are being developed for the 2018-19 course catalog.

-The Collaboratory is one of three maker-focused spaces at CCSF.
-Located at Ocean Campus in the Media Center of the Rosenberg Library, the Collaboratory is a space for “clean” maker technology such as 3D printers, computers with 3D design software, drafting and design tools, Raspberry Pi and other single-board computers, and also for collaboration and idea sharing.
-While the space is still in flux, the library is in the early phases of planning and acquiring the necessary equipment to facilitate a makerspace.
-We have two MakerBot 3D printers, a collection of maker-focused books, and computers with 3D modeling software.
-In the coming months, there are plans to outfit the space with new furniture and rearrange the existing setup to be more conducive to collaborative work.
+The Collaboratory is located at Ocean Campus in the Media Center of the Rosenberg Library.
+It a space for “clean” maker technology such as 3D printers, computers with 3D design software, sewing,drafting and design tools, Raspberry Pi and other single-board computers, and also for collaboration and idea sharing.
+It is open to all students.
+Come in and see what there is and what you can use.

 Rosenberg Library Building, 4th Floor: R403

 For questions about booking and events